 That he remained, of course, could not help but be noticed, especially when Jack made the decision to parole everyone else.
 “There are several neutral countries that have plenty of merchantmen in the area,” he told Stephen.
 “We shall approach one of those and let them take the men into the island’s harbour.
-It is not how I would like to do these things normally, of course, especially if we are reducing to bribing a captain for his trouble, but the truth is I am uneasy about this whole matter, and about having both this captain and his crew on board.”
+It is not how I would like to do these things normally, of course, but the truth is I am uneasy about this whole matter, and about having both this captain and his crew on board.”

 "I agree,” said Stephen.
 “Best to have him separated from them.
 Though I do tell you, brother, I have thought about it further, and whatever his reasons for wanting to be kept here, I am glad we are keeping him here, and under our eyes, for I still cannot guess as what secret plans he may have, or what it is he is not telling us.”

 On the other hand, le Feulipe was there to watch the devices be dropped, with many exclamations and much marveling, and more than a few questions, which made Stephen glad there was literally no one on board who was even capable of answering them.
 Whether the captain was driven by more than mere enthusiastic curiousity he was uncertain; he genuinely did seem to be a very inquisitive man.

 At least the excitement of the whole matter seemed to exhaust him, and like many of the Europeans who had lived for an extended amount of time in the hotter places of the world, he was prone to following the local custom of staying below cover and resting himself at midday when possible, and Stephen was quite certain he was asleep when Jack gave the order to put out the boat.
 Though he feared either this stay on the island, or a likely subsequent one, would be too long to keep much of its nature concealed from him.